eclecticlogic/stepper/README.md

 - if/else branching
 - for loops over range with step and looping over collections
 - while loops
-- "when" which is a variation of the traditional switch statement for multi-predicate branching
+- "when" statement, a variation of the traditional switch statement for multi-predicate branching
 - task ASL state for calling activities, accessing queues, etc.
 - wait and fail construct
 - annotation driven retry logic